ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 **RADIO ANNOUNCER (V.O.)**

 > And now for your evening weather forecast.
 Expect clear skies tonight with a slight breeze off the bay side.
-Perfect weather for the upcoming Branford Sea Harvest Festival next week.
-Don't miss out on this annual experience for you and the whole family - the whole family - everyone can experience this joyus - everyone is welcomed - come forth towards the extravaganza!
+Perfect weather for the upcoming that Branford Sea Harvest Festival next week.
+Oh yeah - it should be good this year - get the kids - the get family - the whole family!
+Though right now the storm seems to be coming in - so you might want to stay indoors - but not too long - because the storm will pass and we should be good for the festival.
 ---

 ## Scene 26: INT.
 DOMINIC'S SCREENED BACKYARD DECK PARTY - EVENING